igormironchik/cfgfile/README.md

-Library for reading and writing configuration files with Qt (QtConfFile).
+Library for reading and writing configuration files (cfgfile).

 # License

-Copyright (c) 2012-2016 Igor Mironchik
+Copyright (c) 2017 Igor Mironchik

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation